 Whether or not your spouse’s income affects your income-driven repayment plan depends on the plan you select.

 ICR, IBR and PAYE use only the borrower’s income as long as the borrower files separately.
 REPAYE, on the other hand, bases the loan payment on joint income, regardless of whether the borrower and their spouse filed separate or joint tax returns.

 What is the maximum income for income-driven repayment?

-The good news is that there’s no explicit income cutoff when it comes to qualifying for income-driven repayment plans.
+There’s no explicit income cutoff when it comes to qualifying for income-driven repayment plans.
 The loan payments will simply increase as your income increases.
-However, if your income increases enough, your income-driven repayment may no longer be less than what you’d pay with the standard 10-year plan.
+However, if your income increases enough, your income-driven repayment may be greater than what you’d pay with the standard 10-year plan.

 How many people get forgiveness through income-driven repayment?